Sandra Cam

 Sandra Cam (born 30 June 1972 in Ougrée, Liège, Belgium) is a Belgian retired freestyle swimmer who represented her country in two consecutive Summer Olympics, in Barcelona, Spain (1992) and Atlanta, United States (1996).
 She is best known for winning two medals at the 1993 Summer Universiade in Buffalo, United States.

-Cam graduated from Southern Methodist University (SMU) in Dallas, Texas with a BA in Public Relations and a BA in Philosophy.
+Cam graduated from Southern Methodist University (SMU) in Dallas, Texas, with a BA in Public Relations and in Philosophy.

-While swimming for SMU, she earned 14 all–American honors at the NCAA championships between 1992 and 1996, setting all-time SMU records in several events.
-She also won the award for the “best female athlete” of the Southwest Conference Championship (SWC) in 1995 and 1996.
+While swimming for SMU, she earned 14 All–American honors at the NCAA championships between 1992 and 1996, setting all-time SMU records in several events.
+She also won the award for the “Best Female Athlete” of the Southwest Conference Championship (SWC) in 1995 and 1996.

 Achievements

-First Belgian National Championship record at the age 13 in the 200 m butterfly and First Belgian National Championship title at age 14 in the 200 m freestyle.
+First Belgian National Championship record at age of 13 in the 200 m butterfly and First Belgian National Championship title at age 14 in the 200 m freestyle.
 She won over 35 Belgian National Championship titles from 1986 until her retirement in 1997.